eead-csic-compbio/chloroplast_assembly_protocol/README.txt

 ====================================================

 Fields (columns) are separated by a blank space:
-1. File number: the file "#1" will be used as main PE file.
+1. File number: the file "1" will be used as main PE file.
-	A second file "#2" will be used as auxiliary MP file.
+	A second file "2" will be used as auxiliary MP file, if present.
 2. Name: a short name identifying each sample.
 3. Input filename: file with clean reads to be used as input for the assembly step.